Packaging for eCommerce | Unboxing what you need to know

 Be careful not to fall into the idea that customer appeal doesn’t apply to eCommerce packaging.
 Although your goods aren’t in a storefront, consumers do gravitate towards goods that come in unique, sleek, and well-crafted packaging, regardless of whether they buy online or in-store.

 Taking it a step further, what impression do you want your package design to have?
 This is where you can include a personal touch distinct to your business.
-If you utilise features that elevate your unboxing experience, you cement an unspoken bond between you and your customer the moment they begin to unpack.
+If you utilise features that elevate your unboxing experience, you cement an unspoken bond between you and your customers the moment they begin to unpack.

-Imagine the opening of your package to mimic the same joy and excitement as is present with receiving gifts.
+Imagine the unboxing of your package to mimic the same joy and excitement as is present with receiving gifts.
 How you include attention to detail in this entire experience can be done in many ways, including:

-- Brandish packaging with item-specific logos or artwork
+• Branded packaging with item-specific logos or artwork

 Proper packaging increases differentiation

-This doesn’t sound like a big deal but paired with the brand reputation it already has, the unboxing experience it has created, and iconic differentiation.
-It’s a winning formula.
+This doesn’t sound like a big deal but paired with the brand reputation Sephora already has, the unboxing experience it has created, and iconic differentiation equals a winning formula.
+On the other hand, what about small-scale eCommerce businesses?
+Creating a brand reputation from scratch is directly linked to how well you differentiate yourself from competitors you may have.

-The company, Unwrapped Life, defies the usual grand-scale flair with minimalism and a close-to-zero aim for waste and ultra-high sustainability.
 How do they do this?
 Compostable paper, no packaging slips, and a standard font.
 It’s simple, clean, and does the trick of separating them from the rest.

 Speaking of funds.
 It’s about time the discussion around packaging for products and costs comes up.
 As with most things in the world of product selling, figuring out the impact of package costs on your entire business is a necessity.

 The first consideration is whether you’re going to aim for stock-standard packaging to help save some money and level out your profit/affordability margin.
-While it’s not that impactful to head this route — from the customer’s perspective — it will benefit your company purse.
+While it’s not that impactful to head this route—from the customer’s perspective—it will benefit your company purse.

 On the other hand, if you’re opting for customised packaging, you need to factor in the estimated costs that these elements will add to your price per package.
-If you want to include custom infills, perhaps use colour branding on the exterior, or add additional things like wrapping paper, this increases your expenses.
+If you want to include custom infills, perhaps use colour branding on the exterior or add additional things like wrapping paper; this increases your expenses.

 That would make it logical to choose the most compact and lightweight packaging possible (but keep your customisation concepts in mind).
 However, an extra player is present as well.
 It’s not your friend, but knowing how weight pricing adds to your packaging costs is essential.

-Known more commonly as dimensional weight pricing, this concept was introduced in 2015, and it moved shipping costs away from weight and focused more on the amount of space your product takes up in courier vehicles.
-So instead of determining how much you’ll pay based solely on weight, you must also think about proportions.
+Known more commonly as dimensional weight pricing, this concept was introduced in 2015.
+It moved shipping costs away from weight and focused more on the amount of space your product takes up in courier vehicles.
+So, instead of determining how much you’ll pay based solely on weight, you must also consider proportions.That being said, each transit method involves its little recipe for calculating your package shipment cost.
+Having your product options and variations shipped using ocean freight won’t cost you the same as air freight shipping or road freight.

 Ocean freight shipping

 If you’re shipping products using ocean freight, most agents will calculate the weight of your cargo along with its cubic volume.
-After that, they will compare the result based on a conversion scale where 1CBM (cubic centimetres) equals 1000kgs.
+After that, they will compare the result based on a conversion scale where 1 CBM (cubic centimetres) equals 1000 kgs.
 The greater of the two will then be multiplied by the shipping agent’s rate per kg.

-Example: You’re shipping cargo that weighs 200kg.
-Its cubic volume (length x width x height) comes out to 1.44CBM.
-Converting it to a number out of 1000, your cargo weighs 0.200kgs.
-With 1.44CBM being greater than 0.200, your shipping agent will use your cubic volume multiplied by its freight charge to determine the final costs.
+Example: You’re shipping cargo that weighs 200 kg.
+Its cubic volume (length x width x height) comes out to 1.44 CBM.
+Converting it to a number out of 1000, your cargo weighs 0.200 kgs.
+With 1.44 CBM being greater than 0.200, your shipping agent will use your cubic volume multiplied by its freight charge to determine the final costs.

 Road freight shipping